 With QSync, nothing bad happens.
 Here’s how it works.
 We install a disk-based QSync server at your location.
 It makes hourly backups that are available instantly should one of your other servers fail.
 Meanwhile, every night while you are sleeping soundly, QSync is hard at work sending a complete daily backup off-site to our own impregnable data center.

 When something goes wrong and you need to get up and running again quickly, our team makes it happen.
 Between the on-site hourly backups and the nightly remote backups, your business barely needs to slow down.

 May the gods of data protect you from server failure.
 But we have noticed that the gods of data are extremely unreliable, since servers fail all the time.
-Fortunately, our QSync solution makes that a non-event.
+Fortunately, Dynamic Quest has a QSync solution to help make that a non-event.

 “We believe our success is due to the strength of our team, the breadth of our services, our flexibility in responding to clients, and our focus on strategic support.”